ICI3D/DAIDD/schedule/shadow.md

 **_Please complete the following between the end of Thursday's interactive session and the beginning of Friday's interactive session._**

-- Exercise: Finalize your model diagram and description and post to Dropbox.
+- Exercise: Finalize your model diagram and description and post to Teams NOTE (pulliam) to make folders for assignments
     - SHADOW [See instructions](../Materials/researchPlans)
-- Exercise: Work through the document for planning your approach.
+- Exercise: Work through the document for planning your approach
-- Video lecture: Model evaluation and comparison NOTE (dushoff)
+- Video lecture: Model evaluation and comparison NOTE ((dushoff))

-SHADOW Possible social activity (Game night)? eg, from c.
-21:30 SAST?
+SHADOW Possible social activity (Game night) - eg, from c.
+21:30 SAST; JD will bring beer; CP will source games

-### Friday
+### Friday NOTE Start here

 #### Interactive session 6